Massachusett: Guardianship of the Indians

 Instead of being absorbed into the general affairs of the now predominantly European region, the colony appointed a commissioner to oversee the Natick in 1743, but commissioners were later appointed for all the extant tribes in the colony.
 Originally, the commissioner was charged to manage the timber resources, as most of the forests of New England had been felled to make way for farm and pasture, making the timber on Indian lands a valuable commodity.
 Very quickly, the guardian of Natick came to control the exchange of land, once the domain of the sachems, and any funds set up by the sale of Indian products, but mainly land.
 As the guardians assumed more power and were rarely supervised, many instances of questionable land sales by the guardians and embezzlement of funds have been recorded.
 The appointment of the guardians reduced the Indians to colonial wards, as they were no longer able to directly address the courts, vote in town elections and removed the power of the Indian chiefs.

 Loss of land continued.
 As forest lands were lost, the Indians could no longer resort to seasonal movements on their land or eke out a living, forcing many into poverty.
 Land was their only commodity and was often sold by the guardians to pay for treatments for the sick, care of orphans, and debts incurred by Indians, but Indians were also the victims of unfair credit schemes that often forced the land out of their hands.
 Without land to farm or forage, Indians were forced to seek employment and settle in the de facto segregated sections of cities.

+American ethnographer John Reed Swanton wrote, "The converts were gathering into separate villages, where they gradually declined in numbers and presently disappeared as distinct boies, through a few descendants of the Punkapog town people are still living in Canton, Mattpan, and Mansfield."